agzuniverse/InOut2019-matic-card-game/README.md

 ## Instructions to run

 Address of deployed contract:
-0xfdbC76D0A6e8c662a598EeA67e18d57fcb041Cf9

-- Add yourself as a player (The above deployed contract already has one player and two cards added, it needs one more.)
+0x4B8DB512784B303480E5697be0d10946Ca90f332

+- Add two players using `addNewPlayer` on two different machines.
+- Use `addNewCard` to add an _even_ number of cards to the deck.
 - call `dealCards` to distribute cards among the 2 players.
-- Use `pickAttri` ("attack" or "defence") then enter ID of card using `pickCard` to play your turn.
+- Use `pickAttri` ("attack" or "defence") to choose the attribute.
+- Enter ID of card using `pickCard` to play your turn.
+- Repeat until all cards are used.
 - call `pickOverallWinner` to display the winner once all the cards have been used.

 ### Instructions to run the client